hellerve/ptolemy/done.md

 because it is good.
 The protagonist felt real, and seeing the world through his eyes was a disturbing, painful experience.

+* *Ruhm* by **Daniel Kehlmann** (2009)

+I read this book back when it came out, but must’ve misplaced it.
+I rediscovered it in the public library I like to go to, and it’s as fantastic as I remember.
+I enjoy how different the stories are, and how they link up in subtle ways to create a coherent universe.

 ## Management

 ### Papers